dkornai/TE_datasim/README.md

 Simulate timeseries data that can be used to evaluate transfer entropy (TE) estimation methods.

+## Installation:

+`te_datasim` is an installable python package.
+Clone the repository, navigate to the cloned directory, and then use `pip install .` to install.
+Dependencies are  `numpy` and `scipy` only.

 ## General Workflow:

 The `Simulator` class represents the data generating process.
 The data generating process has two or more random variables [which each may be 1D or multi-D].
 The causal relationships between the variables have fixed direction, but controllable strength.
 The strength of this interaction is measured by transfer entropy.